cran/txshift/README.md

     package for estimating the conditional density treatment mechanism component of this parameter based on using the [highly adaptive lasso](https://github.com/tlverse/hal9001) (Coyle, Hejazi, and van
-    der Laan 2020) in combination with a pooled hazard regression.
-This package implements the methodology proposed by Dı́az and van der Laan (2011).
+    der Laan 2020; Hejazi, Coyle, and van der Laan 2020) in combination with a pooled hazard regression.
+This package implements a variant of the approach advocated by Dı́az and van der Laan (2011).

 -----